How to clean your composite deck: step-by-step guide

 Regular Maintenance

-Clean monthly with soap and water (dish soap is okay – don’t waste money on special cleaners).
+Clean monthly with soap and water (dish soap is okay—don’t waste money on special cleaners).

 Tougher Stains

-Got stubborn marks?
+Are you dealing with stubborn marks?
 Here's what works:

 What NOT to Do with Trex